TorzAway/E3LDoN/README.md

 Foraging - If you want to forage after a task ends.
 Set in 10ths of a second 18000 max is 30 minutes.
 Off is 0 /E3LDON ForageTime 18000 (or) LDON ForageTime 0

-Use custom navmesh files for all LDoN zones

 Tips: Set MQ2Nav window, Debug Tools, Door Handler Debug to 25.000 if you have issues with doors in takish

 -----------------------------------------------------------------